eylemish/egemen.github.io/pages/aboutus.md

 <img src="../assets/img/civica.JPG" width="100%">

 Hi everyone!
 CIVICA Echoes stems from the desire of a group of students from Bocconi University and Sciences Po to generate a real impact, helping women around the world and raising awareness on the female experience.
-We are students of Economics, International Organizations Management, Political Science, and Social Sciences, brought together by the need to contribute to a greater good.
+We are students of Economics International Organizations Management, Political Science, and Social Sciences, brought together by the need to contribute to a greater good.